galasa-dev/webui/README.md

 ### NODE_EXTRA_CA_CERTS and NODE_USE_SYSTEM_CA

-- You are required to validate yourself when connecting to a Galasa service.
-This can be done with `NODE_EXTRA_CA_CERTS` or `NODE_USE_SYSTEM_CA` (only available to the manual approach).
+- If you want to connect to a remote Galasa service that requires certificates signed by internal or corporate CAs, then you'll need to set either NODE_EXTRA_CA_CERTS or NODE_USE_SYSTEM_CA (manual set up only) so that the frontend can trust the certificates.

 - `NODE_EXTRA_CA_CERTS`: The path to a PEM file which should contain your intermediate and root CA certificates, e.g. `/Users/user_name/Galasa/certs.pem`.

-- `NODE_USE_SYSTEM_CA` (only available to the manual approach): This tells the UI to ignore certificate errors and trust server certificates if they are in the local system keychain, e.g. `NODE_USE_SYSTEM_CA=1`.
+- `NODE_USE_SYSTEM_CA` (only available to the manual approach): This tells the UI to trust server certificates if they are in the local system keychain, e.g. `NODE_USE_SYSTEM_CA=1`.
 This is OK for development purposes, but it is not advised to use this technique on a production deployment of a UI.

 ### SOURCE_MAVEN